 The estate will also incur costs of almost $400.00 as soon as the estate is opened with the court and if there is a will contest, the probate expense will be enormous.
-Normal legal fees in a probate estate can easily range from 3% to 5% of the total estate, but if a Revocable Living Trust is in place these costs can be significantly reduced.
+Normal legal fees in a probate estate can easily range from 3% to 5% of the total estate, but if a Revocable Living Trust is in place, these costs can be significantly reduced.
 The Graph below demonstrates the savings to the estate of implementing the use of a Revocable Living Trust.

-As you can see, between estate taxes and probate expense almost $230,000.00 of the estate assets have been wasted in the first example as compared to the second example where Revocable Living Trusts have been implemented.
+As you can see, between estate taxes and probate expenses almost $230,000.00 of the estate assets have been wasted in the first example as compared to the second example where Revocable Living Trusts have been implemented.

-Furthermore, Revocable Living Trusts protect the beneficiary in times of medical need or disability, by allowing a successor trustee to help the beneficiary to manage their financial affairs, should they be unable to do it for themselves.
-This can be a critical tool for your own care as you progress in age and to avoid an embarrassing court supervised guardianship.
+Furthermore, Revocable Living Trusts protect the beneficiary in times of medical need or disability by allowing a successor trustee to help the beneficiary to manage their financial affairs, should they be unable to do it for themselves.
+This can be a critical tool for your own care as you progress in age and to avoid an embarrassing court-supervised guardianship.
 Finally, the Revocable Living Trust organizes your estate for easier and more efficient asset management.

-Overall the Revocable Living Trust is one of the most efficient and effective estate planning tools available.
+Overall, the Revocable Living Trust is one of the most efficient and effective estate planning tools available.
 It reduces or even eliminates costly estate tax.
-It avoids the mandatory six month delay of probate.
-It eliminates the legal expense and costs of opening a probate estate with the courts and it protects us in case of illness or disability, while organizing your assets for efficient management.
+It avoids the mandatory six-month delay of probate.
+It eliminates the legal expense and costs of opening a probate estate with the courts, and it protects us in case of illness or disability while organizing your assets for efficient management.